Healthy Homes Assessment Ōtāne

 Brendon

-• Property managers and landlords have to keep records of their conformance with all Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Property managers and landlords must keep records of their conformance with each Healthy Homes Standard that apply or will be applied during the tenure of their rental properties.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024